bs-community/awesome-minecraft/readme.md

 - [Optifine](https://www.optifine.net/home) - OptiFine is a Minecraft optimization mod.
 - [BetterFps](https://www.curseforge.com/minecraft/mc-mods/betterfps) - BetterFps is a Minecraft mod that add a few performance improvements.
 - [Sodium (for Fabric)](https://github.com/CaffeineMC/sodium-fabric) - A Fabric mod designed to improve frame rates and reduce micro-stutter.
+- [Iris (for Fabric)](https://irisshaders.net/) - A Fabric mod which is based upon Sodium to add Shader support.

 ### Skins And Capes